swjung333/AdventureWorks_Project/README.md

-# Sales Performance Dashboard (pgAdmin 4 + PowerBI)
+# Sales Performance Dashboard (pgAdmin 4 + Power BI)

 ## Project Overview
-This project is to analyze sales data and provide actionable insights, using SQL and PowerBI.
+This project is to analyze sales data and provide actionable insights, using SQL and Power BI.
 The objective is to transform raw data into a dynamic, two-page Power BI dashboard that visualizes overall sales performance and dive deep into product and customer behaviors.

 ## Dataset and Structure
 The project utilizes data sourced from PostgreSQL (queried via pgAdmin 4).